thiagonache/codewiththiago/content/posts/aws-lambda-go/index.md

 as a conduit for sharing critical information and facilitates the graceful handling of server termination scenarios.

-Lambda implement the following types:
+Lambda implements the following types:

 ```go
 type LambdaFunctionURLRequestContext struct {